.

 EBLM and Molecular Lab Software Technologies

 This dynamic has even given rise to a new practice, known as evidence-based laboratory medicine (EBLM).
-This is a unique branch of evidence-based medicine that focuses on the evaluation and use of laboratory tests to improve patient outcomes.
+This is a unique branch of medicine that focuses on the evaluation and use of laboratory tests to improve patient outcomes.

-This means enterprises using molecular lab testing software (laboratory information systems that support molecular lab testing workflows) are becoming the key collectors and interpreters of the data provided by biological specimens, helping clinicians better understand clinical pathways and treatment options, including options for drug selection, specialized therapeutics, and other treatments.
+This means enterprises using molecular lab testing software (laboratory information systems that support molecular lab testing workflows) are becoming the key collectors and interpreters of data provided by biological specimens, helping clinicians better understand clinical pathways and treatment options, including options for drug selection, specialized therapeutics, and other treatments.

-As EBLM continues to evolve, diagnostic tests—particularly in molecular medicine—have become so complex that physicians and their staff often struggle to interpret them.
+As EBLM continues to evolve, diagnostic tests, particularly in molecular medicine, have become so complex that physicians and their staff often struggle to interpret them.
 As a result, laboratories are increasingly relied upon to help healthcare providers understand the clinical significance of these test results.

-Learn More: A Scalable Solution for Molecular LIS Testing Labs
+Get Insight: A Scalable Solution for Molecular LIS Testing Labs

 “One of the biggest changes we have experienced recently is in the role that labs now play regarding the diagnosis and treatment of disease,” added Bull.
 “Traditionally, medical labs were only tasked with processing specimens and issuing reports.
 But because they have become so adept at understanding the treasure trove of medical data collected, labs are becoming a bigger part of the treatment team.”